 Solitary Learners are the lone soldiers and maybe shy to an extent.
 If you are one of them then you always have the comfort of your home where you can cocoon yourself in.
 Self-Study is not a bad option either as 52.5% of students cleared JEE Advanced in 2016 and got into IITs by doing it.
 If you are in need of any help with your preparation then there are many online websites and video materials for that.

 The fact is that none of us fall into just one category mentioned above.
 We all use a combination of different learning styles and you just have to figure it out what works for you the best.

-The bottom line is to crack JEE or BITSAT you have to learn and understand the concepts in depth and also retain it, so why not do it in the best possible way that you can.
+The bottom line is to crack JEE or BITSAT you have to learn and understand the concepts in-depth and also retain them, so why not do it in the best possible way that you can.